Hearthstone Battlegrounds Strategy Guide [Season 9]

 Key minions: Gem Rat, Turbo Hogrider, choose-one minions (late game)

-Support minions: Thorned Trailblazer, Fearless Foodie, Bristling Buffon, Drakkari Enchanter, Crystal Infuser
+Support minions: Thorned Trailblazer, Fearless Foodie, Drakkari Enchanter, Crystal Infuser

 Concept: Things have changed a lot when it comes to Quillboar meta builds in Season 9 of Hearthstone Battlegrounds.
 The basic premise remains the same – you are too buff up your Blood Gems so that you can buff your board with them.
 However, you will see that in this comp you do that kind of simultaneously with the new meta that revolves around Choose one game mechanic.
 However, in order for this to work, you will need a set of several specific minions and most importantly, you will need to get the new Tier 6 Turbo Hogrider.
 Previous Quilboar is still viable, it’s just much weaker with the changes on how buffing the gems work.
 The new one works pretty simple – you buff the Blood Gems through choose-one minions and later you do the same but Turbo Hogrider also casts Blood Gems everytime you use the choose-one card.
 Let’s see how these new Quills work in Season 9 of Hearthstone Battlegrounds.

-Early game: When it comes to early game, Quillboar units should not be your top priority – besides Bristling Buffoon there are no Tier 1 or Tier 2 units that you need.
+Early game: When it comes to early game, Quillboar units should not be your top priority – besides Boar Gamer there are no Tier 1 or Tier 2 units that you need.
 Early on, try to boost economy and survivability as much as you can since you don’t need to focus on Quillboars.
 However, once you ascent to Tier 3, you will need to start buffing your Blood Gems and your Blood Gem production – your top priority should be getting Gem Rat.
 This unit will be your core unit until the very end of the game and should always be bought if possible.
 Crystal Infuser, another new minion in Hearthstone Battlegrounds season 9, is also a good choice – just at this point, pick the Deathrattle effect as it’s much more valuable later on.
-Suffice to say, all your Blood Gems should be casted on Bristling Buffoon as you want him to be strong in order to produce more Blood Gems.
+Suffice to say, all your Blood Gems should be casted on Geomagus Roogug as you want him cast more Blood Gems on other minions.
+Alternatively, if you can get your hands on a Cleave minion you can cast Blood Gems on it as well as you need the tempo at this stage.
 Fearless Foodie is another important unit and you should take his buffs every time you can.

 Quilboar choose build shown in Season 8 of Hearthstone Battlegrounds